dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 > *"Using the Chinook database, write me a SQL query that shows revenue by country,
 > number of customers, and average spend.
 Sort by revenue descending."*

 That would return something, but not something presentable.
 Raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
-Instead, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
+Instead, I used a structured prompt framework based on core prompt engineering principles (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
 That collaboration produced the following prompt.

 ---

-## The Prompt I Gave the AI
+## The Refined Prompt

 **🧠 Persona**
 > Act as a senior data analyst who writes clean, well-commented SQL for business stakeholders — not just code that runs, but code that can be read and maintained by others.